wifisensing/PicoScenes-Manual/source/scenarios.rst

 The logged CSI data is stored in a ``rx_<Id>_<Time>.csi`` file in the *present working directory*.
 Open MATLAB, drag the .csi file into the Command Window, the file will be parsed and stored as a MATLAB variable named *rx_<Id>_<Time>*.

-If you want to learn more details, you may download and run the following bash script:
+You may download and run the complete takeaway bash script for this scenario at :download:`2_2_1 <_static/2_2_1.sh>`
-:download:`2_2_1 <_static/2_2_1.sh>`

 .. hint:: The CSI measurement firmware of IWL5300 removes the encryption related functionalities, therefore it can connect to the password-free APs.
 PicoScenes also provides a convenient ``switch5300Firmware`` script to switch between the normal and CSI measurement firmwares for IWL5300 NICs.
 For more information, you may refer to :doc:`utilities`.